 M-M-R II is a vaccine.
 It works by helping the body make antibodies against infection of measles, mumps, or rubella.

 - you are allergic to any ingredient in M-M-R II, including gelatin, or you have a severe allergy to neomycin

-- you have advanced HIV, AIDS, a weakened immune system, a blood disease, low blood levels of gamma globulin, untreated active tuberculosis (TB), an illness accompanied by fever, or an illness affecting bone marrow or lymph systems
+- you have a weakened immune system (eg, HIV or AIDS), a blood disease, low blood levels of gamma globulin, untreated active tuberculosis (TB), an illness with a fever, or cancer affecting the bone marrow or lymph systems (eg, leukemia, lymphoma)